emqx/emqx-docs/en_US/dashboard/system.md

 {% emqxee %}

-## Settings

 The Settings can be accessed by clicking the setting icon on the top right corner of the page.
-You can change the language and theme color of the Dashboard, the theme color can be selected if you want to synchronize the OS theme, if this is enabled, the Dashboard theme will be automatically synchronize with the user's OS theme and cannot be selected manually.
+You can change the language and theme color of the Dashboard, the theme color can be selected if you want to synchronize the OS theme, if this is enabled, the Dashboard theme will be automatically synchronized with the user's OS theme and cannot be selected manually.

 ![settings_ee](./assets/settings_ee.png)

-{% endemqxee}
+{% endemqxee %}